DataScantist/Hands-on-Project/README.md

 # Hands-on-Project---CT
-Project done in the context of a Big Data class
+Project done in the context of a Big Data class at Aix Marseille School of Economics